 Tax codes are used by Manager to calculate and record taxes invoiced, collected, paid, and owed.
 They can be used for sales taxes, goods and services taxes, value added taxes, and other taxes imposed by a country or regional tax authority.
 They are applied (separately and distinctly, if necessary) to individual line items on:

-The Tax payable account offsets taxes collected or received under a tax code against taxes paid under the same tax code, regardless of transaction type.
+A tax code account offsets taxes collected or received under its tax code(s) against taxes paid under the same tax code(s), regardless of transaction type.
 Whether taxes are collected from customers, paid to suppliers, refunded by or remitted to tax authorities, they all post to the same account and offset one another.
 This has important ramifications for how tax codes are applied on forms.
 The determining principles are whether and how the particular transaction affects the amount you owe to a tax authority.

 Roberto collects sales tax from customers at his coffee shop.
 But local law does not permit him to offset sales tax he pays to suppliers.
 (In some jurisdictions, Roberto would not be assessed sales tax by his suppliers on items he will resell.)
 Roberto should apply the sales tax code on receipts and sales invoices.
 But when he purchases taxable supplies, he should include sales tax paid to his suppliers in the price of the supplies and apply no tax code on purchase invoices or payments.
-His Tax payable balance will reflect only sales tax collected until he remits that amount to his tax authority, dropping his Tax payable balance to zero.
+His tax liability balance will reflect only sales tax collected until he remits that amount to his tax authority, dropping his tax liability balance to zero.
 Sales tax he pays to suppliers will be included as an expense in the cost of supplies, reducing net income.
 But it will not reduce the amount he must remit to his tax authority.

 On some transaction forms, an option is available as to whether amounts are tax-inclusive or tax-exclusive: